ankitects/anki-betas/README.md

 - Anki now uses Rust's sqlite libraries instead of Python's.
 - The 'db' object on the collection retains most of the same API as before, minimizing the amount of immediate code changes that are required.
-- Some less-used features like named sqlite bindings ("where column = :foo") are no longer supported.
+- Some less-used features like named sqlite bindings ("where column = :foo") and custom sql functions are no longer supported.
 - The old database code remains in db.py, and add-ons can continue to use it for accessing their own databases.
 - The database is now behind a mutex, and can be safely accessed from a background thread.